 Getting the Dirty Work Done – Henchman

-Joker’s Biker 1 is my favorite of the batch with his Custom SMG able to deal rate of fire 4 and double blood damage he can be really lethal.
+Joker’s Biker 1 is my favorite of the batch with his Custom SMG able to deal a rate of fire 4 and double blood damage he can be really lethal.
 Combined with Ledger Joker’s “They’re Cheap” rule and that’s 3 rounds of serious shooting.
-I have watched him take out and seriously cripple enemy free agents, sidekicks and bosses in games.
-Best part is that most people don’t see him coming and are in for an unpleasant surprise!
+I have watched him take out and seriously cripple enemy free agents, sidekicks, and bosses in games.
+The best part is that most people don’t see him coming and are in for an unpleasant surprise!

 The Hired Help

-High Security Henchman also provides a solid, durable model that starts the game deployed further into the table with his “hidden” rule.
-His “combo: knife” rule makes him an effective close combat fighter against almost all other henchman and some free agents and sidekicks.
+High-Security Henchman also provides a solid, durable model that starts the game deployed further into the table with his “hidden” rule.
+His “combo: knife” rule makes him an effective close combat fighter against almost all other henchmen and some free agents and sidekicks.
 The knives also dish out blood damage which will speed up the removal of those pesky troublemakers who just don’t want to have any fun.

 It’s Been a Gas!

-I have been collecting the Joker crew since first edition of the Batman Miniature Game.
+I have been collecting the Joker crew since the first edition of the Batman Miniature Game.
 Models have been phased out over that time, but the crew is extremely fun to play.
-The incredibly characterful model sculpts, game play that makes the characters feel like they came out of the comics or off of the movie screen, and the vast variety of ways to play and build the crew make this a great crew for beginners and experts alike.
+The incredibly characterful model sculpts and gameplay makes the characters feel like they came out of the comics or off of the movie screen.
+The vast variety of ways to play and build the crew makes this a great crew for beginners and experts alike.